-Discover 3 main cities of Uzbekistan: Bukhara, Samarkand, and Tashkent for only 4 days!
-Take a flight by FlyDubai and travel to Uzbekistan without a doubt for good service and outstanding views on the ancient memorials.
+Discover 3 main cities of Uzbekistan in weekend: Bukhara, Samarkand, and Tashkent for only 3 days!
+Take a flight by FlyDubai and travel to Uzbekistan without a doubt about good service and outstanding views on the ancient memorials.

 - Ensemble Lyabi Hauz (Nadir Divanbegi Madrassa, Khanaka, Kukeldash Madrassa and the monument of Khodja Nasreddin);